LabOrchestrator/LabOrchestrator-Documentation/prototype/prototype.md

 ~~~{#lst:wsproxyp3 .py .long .numberLines caption="ws_proxy-step3.py part 3" include=prototype/examples/accessing_api/ws_proxy-step3.py startLine=57 startFrom=57 endLine=92}
 ~~~

 The method `proxy` is called whenever a new connection to the `ws_proxy` is made.
 This method first checks the authentication.
 This is done by splitting the path by a divider and taking the first argument as VMI name and the second as token.
 This is a useful authentication, because in noVNC we can only specify the path and not for example special headers or other authentication mechanisms.
 So because of noVNC we are limited to make authentication with this trick.
 After authentication was successful the method opens a new websocket to the Kubernetes API.
 There are two ways for this, one is with SSL, where also the self signed certificate is included and the bearer token is attached.
 And a second way for local development without this.
 After that every message that is send to the `ws_proxy` within this websocket connection is redirected to the Kubernetes API and the other way around as well.
 So at this point we have two websocket connections: first client to `ws_proxy` and second `ws_proxy` to Kubernetes.
-These connections are kept alive and only the messages are redirected. [@ghgwebsocketproxy] [@websocketspy] [@soasynciothread] [@pydoceventloop] [@sobug1] [@sobug2] [@soflaskthread] [@rtdwebsockets] [@sosecwebsock] [@sosecwebsock]
+These connections are kept alive and only the messages are redirected. [@ghgwebsocketproxy] [@websocketspy] [@soasynciothread] [@pydoceventloop] [@sobug1] [@sobug2] [@soflaskthread] [@rtdwebsockets] [@sosecwebsock] [@sosecwebsock2]

 ~~~{#lst:wsproxyp3 .py .long .numberLines caption="ws_proxy-step3.py part 3" include=prototype/examples/accessing_api/ws_proxy-step3.py startLine=94 startFrom=94 endLine=100}
 ~~~